It’s Tuesday, the best day of the week—at least, for the BOH news desk. In our weekly digest, find a roundup of need-to-know (and nice-to-know) news.

 Candle startup Otherland has announced a $2.7 million seed round led by Lerer Hippeau Ventures with participation from Global Founders Capital, Correlation Ventures and Cleo Capital.
 They join existing investors including all five co-founders of Casper; Iqram Magdon Ismail of Venmo; and Nadia Boujarwah and Lydia Gilbert of Dia&Co.

-Furniture store sales grew by a billion last year, up 2.6% from one year ago, according to data from the U.S. Census Bureau.
+Furniture store sales grew by a billion last year, up 2.6 percent from one year ago, according to data from the U.S. Census Bureau.
 Sales reached $5.5 billion in July, up from $5.4 billion in July 2018.
 Dinnerware sales grew 1.7 percent in 2018, rounding out to $2.05 billion, according to HFN’s State of the Industry report.
 Growth has been driven by a rise in folks eating at home, as well as a wide range of interesting product.

 A shareholder filed a class-action lawsuit against Overstock.com that accused the brand, its former CEO Patrick Byrne and former CFO Gregory Iverson of artificially, fraudulently enhancing the company’s market value, reported Furniture Today.
 California investor Benjamin Ha filed the federal complaint on behalf of company shareholders on October 3.